 We are here to help!
-If you would like to set up a personal consultation with one of our experts, please email our Director of Public Education, Bryan V. Gibb: BryanG@thenationalcouncil.org.
+If you would like to set up a personal consultation with one of our experts, please email our Director of Public Education, Michael Carrone: MichaelC@thenationalcouncil.org.

 - What is the problem we are facing?
 Why do public safety officers need to be trained in Mental Health First Aid for Public Safety?